 Approval, Communication, and Awareness

 This management policy needs to be approved and signed by the CEO (or someone of similar management authority and accountable status) since the aim is to indicate management commitment and support.
 The policy needs to be communicated across the organization to all staff and interested parties.
 This could be in paper form or by electronic means or both.
 Some organizations display their policies on the walls of ofﬁces, computer rooms, and other areas to ensure they are continually accessible and visible.
 Other organizations resort to using ICT to distribute and have available their policies and procedures via their internal network.
 Others may choose to distribute it in paper only for the stall to keep at their own place of work.
 Whatever the method used, the policy should not be hidden away and forgotten.
-Stall need to read, understand, and refresh their memories every so often about its contents and what it says about their speciﬁc information security responsibilities and duties.
+Stall needs to read, understand, and refresh their memories every so often about its contents and what it says about their speciﬁc information security responsibilities and duties.
 This policy needs to be reviewed and updated as necessary to take account of the changing nature of the information security risk environment and evolving organizational developments and changes.
 There needs to be a review process for maintaining this policy, as is the case with all policies and procedures, as part of the ISMS continual improvement process.
 This management policy is a high-level policy that “sets the scene,” and typically there will more detailed policies, which will give more speciﬁc rules and instructions on the implementation of information security protection.
-For example, policies on access control cover the rules of access to different organizational resources and facilities such email servers, databases, network services, applications as well as physical access to buildings, ofﬁces, rooms, and storage equipment.
+For example, policies on access control cover the rules of access to different organizational resources and facilities such as email servers, databases, network services, applications as well as physical access to buildings, ofﬁces, rooms, and storage equipment.

 5.3 Organizational roles, responsibilities and authorities

 Top management must ensure that the responsibilities and authorities for roles relevant to information security are assigned and communicated.
 Top management must assign the responsibility and authority for ensuring that the information security management system conforms to the requirements of this International Standard, and reporting on the performance of the information security management system to top management.
-Top management may also assign responsibilities and authorities for reporting performance of the information security management system within the organization.
+Top management may also assign responsibilities and authorities for reporting the performance of the information security management system within the organization.

 Roles and Responsibilities